Email FacebookTwitterMenu burgerClose thin

 What Is a SEP IRA?

-A SEP IRA or Simplified Employee Pension is a type of individual retirement account that’s designed for small business owners and the self-employed.
-These plans can be set up by a small business for itself and its employees if there are any.
+Small business owners can set up these plans for themselves and their employees, if they have any.
 With this type of plan, only the employer makes contributions; employees don’t add any of their own money.
 However, employees are always 100% vested in their accounts at all times.

-Contribution limits for self-employed individuals work a little differently.
-Contributions are limited to 25% of your net earnings from self-employment, up to the annual limit.
+For 2026, the SEP IRA contribution limit for employers is the lesser of 25% of the employee’s compensation or $72,000.
+There are no catch-up contributions associated with a SEP IRA.
+Contribution limits for self-employed individuals work a little differently: Contributions are limited to 25% of net earnings from self-employment, up to the annual limit.

 In terms of how SEP IRAs are taxed, they follow the same rules as traditional IRAs.
-Contributions are tax-deductible, and for self-employed individuals, the IRS has a special formula that determines what amount you can deduct, based on your self-employment earnings.
+Contributions are tax-deductible, and for self-employed individuals, the IRS has a formula that determines what amount you can deduct, based on your self-employment earnings.

 What Is a Solo 401(k)?

-For 2024, the amount you can contribute as an elective salary deferral is 100% of compensation up to the annual limit of $23,000.
-That number stood at $22,500 in 2023.
-An additional $7,500 catch-up contribution is allowed for self-employed workers age 50 or older in 2023 or 2024.
+For 2026, you can contribute 100% of compensation as an elective salary deferral, up to the annual limit of $24,500.
+An additional $8,000 catch-up contribution is allowed for self-employed workers age 50 to 59, or age 64 or older.
+If you’re between the ages of 60 and 63, you can increase catch-up contributions to $11,250.

 SEP IRA Pros and Cons